kinojms/obsidian-notes/CSOPESY/CSOPESY - My Master Notes.md

 - OS - coordinates use of hardware with user applications
 - Applications - typical apps used by a user

+OS Layers:
+1. Users & System Programs
+2. User Interface
+3. System Calls
-OS Layers: Users & System Programs -> User Interface -> System Calls -> System Services (File systems, I/O operations, Resource Allocation, etc.) -> Operating System (OS)
+4. System Services (File systems, I/O operations, Resource Allocation, etc.)
+5. Operating System (OS)
+6. Hardware (Device Drivers.
+Memory, etc.)
 ## Primary Tasks of an OS:
 - serve as the bridge or API to hardware resources
 - *Resource Allocator* - CPU and Memory allocation to an application.
 Decides how to share resources among other user programs